 What happened to Task Manager in Windows 11?

-The Task Manager in Windows 11 is redesigned and revamped to match the Windows 11 UI.
-An efficiency mode is added to the Task manager to put the high system resources using apps to sleep or put them in the background.
-The tabs are changed into icons on the left sidebar and some other changes like that.
+The Task Manager in Windows 11 has been redesigned to match the Windows 11 UI.
+An efficiency mode is added to the Task Manager to put high-resource-consuming apps to sleep or put them in the background.
+The tabs are replaced with icons in the left sidebar, and there are other changes like that.

 How do I edit Task Manager in Windows 11?

-You can customize which tab or page to appear on the home screen of the Task manager when you open it, change the way the Task manager window behaves when you minimize it and change the way the data updates in real-time in the Settings of the new Task manager on Windows 11.
+You can customize which tab or page appears on the Task Manager’s home screen when you open it, change how the Task Manager window behaves when you minimize it, and adjust how data updates in real time in the Settings of the new Task Manager on Windows 11.

 Related read: Windows Task Manager Tips and Tricks you may not be aware of.